 Digging for Goldilocks: ‘Midi’ excavators a happy medium of small size and power

-Finding the correct machine for your job site can be like Goldilocks selecting the correct bed: A mix of factors that need to be just right to provide the most value.
+Finding the correct machine for your job site can be like Goldilocks selecting the most comfortable bed: A mix of factors that need to be ‘just right’ to provide the most value.

 For certain applications, mid-sized compact (or “midi”) excavators, which combine power and torque similar to larger earthmovers with a size that allows for maneuverability similar to a mini excavator, can be just right.

-Chris Lucas, North American product manager for JCB’s excavators, said that these mid-sized machines deliver on expectations of performance and power set by larger excavators in a smaller package that can move around well on job sites where space is becoming more limited.
+Chris Lucas, North American product manager for excavators at JCB, said these mid-sized machines deliver on expectations of performance and power set by larger excavators in a smaller package that can move around well on job sites where space is becoming more limited.

 “I think it’s kind of a balance and a bit of a ‘best of both worlds’ kind of scenario,” Lucas said.
 “It doesn’t work for everyone, but when it comes to commercial construction, the midi range has become exceedingly popular.”